 Ecommerce platform-specific SEO

-All of the major ecommerce platforms provide a variety of plugins, apps, and built-in functionality to help you optimize your store for search engines, and they offer all of the tools and functionality you need for a successful SEO strategy.
+All the major ecommerce platforms provide a variety of plugins, apps, and built-in functionality to help you optimize your store for search engines, and they offer all the tools and functionality you need for a successful SEO strategy.

-BigCommerce provides built-in tools to allow you to optimize your website pages with titles, descriptions, alt text, URLs, and more.
+BigCommerce provides built-in tools that allow you to optimize your website pages with titles, descriptions, alt text, URLs, and more.
 You can find all of your SEO and URL settings in the applicable section of your “store settings” page.

-Magento is a very search engine-friendly platform with tons of great features to help you get optimized quickly.
-They handle a lot of the technical work, such as auto-creating title tags and canonical URLs, which explain to Google where the original content is located.
+One benefit of Magento: Their out-of-the-box SEO tools handle a lot of the technical work, such as auto-creating title tags and canonical URLs, which explain to Google where the original content is located.